Traffic Impact Study in Ontario

 • Public transit enhancements and alternative transportation options

-These solutions ensure that the development does not cause excessive delays or safety hazards.
+These solutions help ensure that the development does not cause excessive delays or safety hazards.

 Criteria for Conducting a Traffic Impact Study